mngc/Coding-Dojo/README.md

 ## About this Dojo

 There are many great websites which contains a lot of problems that can be solved in a codo dojo, however, I didn't find one that really suit my ideas so I created this one.
-I wanted to create a template for coding katas for 'c#' that are easy to use that´ll take you no time to set it up to your needs or ideas.
+I wanted to create a template for coding katas that are easy to use and that´ll take you no time to set it up to your needs or ideas.

 Here's why:
 * Your time should be focused on creating something amazing.